-Dave is a certified teacher, coach, and referee.
-He holds multiple positions within the community in education and disability advocacy.
-He thrives in learning environments and excels in his position as THRIVE Teen Transition Coordinator.
+Dave holds multiple positions within the community in education and disability advocacy.
+He thrives in learning environments and excels in his position as Teen & Adult Program Manager.
 He is a self-advocate and a sought after public speaker in the autism community for sharing his story.
-Dave received his undergraduate degree from Duke University, Masters Degree from Peabody at Vanderbilt University.
-In addition to his work with Autism Tennessee, he is on the Board of Directors for Empower TN, works as a Project Specialist at The Arc TN, a substitute teacher for Metro Nashville Public Schools, as well as additional employment with Nashville State Community College and Pizza Hut.
+Dave received his undergraduate degree from Duke University and Master's Degree from Peabody College at Vanderbilt University.
+In addition to his work with Autism Tennessee, he is a substitute teacher for Metro Nashville Public Schools.
 Dave is also a participant in Spectrum Pathways at Vanderbilt.
 In his free time, Dave enjoys ballroom dancing, and he is a huge fan of the 1960's sitcom Gomer Pyle USMC.